 Help save the S.S.
 United States

-for crossing in just over 3 days.
-The ship hosted many famous
+transatlantic speed record for crossing in just over 3 days and

-Built with 65% U.S. government support, the ship was eclipsed by
+Built with 65% U.S. government support, the ship is 990 ft long and

-The Hull is 2 3/8 inch thick stainless steel.
+The Hull is 2 and three eight's inch stainless steel.

-The decks and inner walls are high strength, light weight aluminum.
+With upper decks and inner walls of high strength aluminum.

 For this reason the ship is very stable.
 She floats like a top.(*)

-I think it should sail again.
+I think the 'United States' should sail again.
 It's a symbol of our

 collective work as a nation.
 And I believe that's worth saving.

-Before coming to Philadelphia, previous owners stripped down the
+Before coming to Philadelphia, previous owners prepped the interior

 Occasional walking tours are available for $150 to members.

-But google 'images' and youtube give a good tour too.
+But google 'images' or youtube also offers a good tour.